"Baby, It’s Cold Outside!" 9 Winter Dressing Tips for Children

 Younger children are more susceptible to cold for a simple reason: Their smaller bodies lose heat rapidly.
-Younger children also are less likely to actually realize they’re getting cold, which means the job of keeping them warm (and knowing the signs it’s time to go inside) falls to parents.
+Younger children are also less likely to actually realize they’re getting cold, which means the job of keeping them warm (and knowing the signs it’s time to go inside) falls to us parents.

 The American Academy of Pediatrics offers this rule of thumb for winter weather dressing: Put babies and children in one more layer of clothing than an adult would wear in the same conditions.
-That’s because pockets of air between clothing layers actually help trap heat.
-Layering also allows kids to remove a jacket or sweater, instead of choosing between being overheated or freezing.
+Why?
+Pockets of air between clothing layers actually help trap heat.
+Layering also allows kids to remove a jacket or sweater when, say, you’re in transit, instead of having to choose between being overheated or freezing.
 (In other words, don’t just throw on a parka over those PJs!)

 See the rule of thumb above.
 Layering your child with too much outerwear can actually make them colder.
-That’s because excess layers can cause your child to sweat, which makes their clothes wet, which allows the cold and wind to bring their temperature down.
+That’s because excess layers can cause your child to sweat, which makes their clothes wet, allowing the cold and wind to bring their temperature down.

 There are three basic layers you should know—and materials that are good for each.
 While it can seem overwhelming if you’re not, say, an alpine climber, it’s not as difficult as it seems.
 Here are the basics you need to know:

 Base Layers (the Layer Right Next to Your Child’s Skin)

 - Materials to look for: wool or synthetic fabrics, such as polyester